-Note that students taking all of their courses at the Corcoran are not specifically deducted from this number as they are not included in the "Foggy Bottom/Mount Vernon Campus Total Student Body" by virtue of their courses not being located on the Foggy Bottom or Mount Vernon campuses.
+Note that students taking all of their courses at the Corcoran are not specifically deducted from this number as they are not included in the "Foggy Bottom/Mount Vernon Campus Total Student Body" by virtue of their courses not being located on the Foggy Bottom or Mount Vernon campuses.1

-b.
+- ii.
+"Foggy Bottom student full-time equivalent" shall be determined by assigning a fraction to part-time students included in the Foggy Bottom student headcount number based on the number of credits they are taking compared to a full-time course load and adding the number of full-time students.
+Currently, the full-time course load for undergraduates is 12 credits, and the full-time course load for graduate and professional students is 9 credits.
+Formulas for determining full-time equivalents may change over the term of the proposed Foggy Bottom Campus Plan depending on program requirements or the restructuring of the academic calendar. - b.
 An audit of the Foggy Bottom student headcount and Foggy Bottom student full-time equivalent reported pursuant to Condition C-15 herein shall be conducted in a manner and by a firm previously approved by the Zoning Administrator and reported to the Advisory Committee.
-The audit shall be completed by January 10 of the year following each report submitted pursuant to Condition C-15 herein.
+The audit shall be completed by January 10 of the year following each report submitted pursuant to Condition C-15 herein. - c.

-c.
 Compliance with this condition shall be based upon the data reported for the most recent semester in either the Foggy Bottom Campus Plan Compliance Report required in Condition C-15 or in the Interim Foggy Bottom Campus Plan Compliance Report required by Condition C-16.

-Spring 2020 Fall 2020
+Spring 2021 2 Fall 2021 3

-Foggy Bottom Student Headcount 17,129 3,870
+Foggy Bottom Student Headcount 5,983 17,077

-Foggy Bottom Student Full-Time Equivalent (FTE) 15,187 1,415
+Foggy Bottom Student Full-Time Equivalent (FTE) 3,265 15,700